linobollansee/the-luxury-blog/README.md

 ![Desktop view of a comment awaiting approval on the Luxury Blog](readme/images/luxury-blog-desktop-comment-awaiting-approval.png)

-- A superusers can read any data in the admin panel's data models.
+- A superuser can read any data in the admin panel's data models.

 Updating data: